FlyBase/biocurator-assistant/README.md

 - `<openai-api-key>`: Replace this with your actual OpenAI API key.
 - Place your PDF files in the `input` directory before running the container.
 - Output text files will be created in the `output` directory.
 These output files will follow the naming convention of ```PDF-name_prompt-title.txt```.
 For example, with a PDF named `zns11881` the resulting output file for a `genes` prompt would be `zns11881_genes.txt`

+## Important Note About Cost
+Processing PDFs using OpenAI's "assistants" approach uses around **300k+ context tokens** for each moderately-sized scientific publication.
+The total costs (as of Nov 28, 2023) are around **$2 per publication** for ~4 prompts.
+Please keep this in mind when running the script.
+Converting PDF -> text beforehand may reduce this cost (currently being tested).